Jeffree Star: Jeffree Star Cosmetics

 In 2014, Star founded his e-commerce makeup brand, Jeffree Star Cosmetics.
 In a five-part docuseries by Shane Dawson, Star stated that the end of his music career had left him essentially bankrupt, and that he had used his remaining savings to start his makeup brand.
-Star began promoting the brand through videos published on YouTube, leading to the success of his YouTube channel, with 17.4 million subscribers and over 2.4 billion views as of October 2020.
+Star began promoting the brand through videos published on YouTube, leading to the success of his YouTube channel, with 15.8 million subscribers and over 2.5 billion views as of December 2023.
 Bustle magazine described Star as "a musician and onetime MySpace celeb that reinvented himself in the YouTube makeup tutorial space."
 His first cosmetics release was a collection of velour liquid lipsticks, which were followed by highlighter palettes, lip scrubs, eyeshadow palettes, clothing, and accessories, such as mirrors and make up bags.
 The first East Coast location to carry the cosmetics line was a Morphe Cosmetics store at the Westfield Garden State Plaza in Paramus, New Jersey on August 11, 2018.
 Star has since launched several successful collections, such as the "Blue Blood" eyeshadow palette.

 Personal life

 Star was in a relationship with Nathan Schwandt from 2015 to January 2020.
-Star claims to abstain from alcohol, despite previously tweeting about drinking vodka on multiple occasions.
 He also says that he avoids cigarettes and hard drugs, although he does smoke cannabis.

 As of December 2020, Star resides in Casper, Wyoming.

-Following a car accident in Wyoming on April 16, 2021, Star and his friend were both hospitalized.
-He broke his back and had several fractures on his spine.

 Controversies

 Star was accused of racism due to derogatory remarks about minorities.
 He later apologized for the remarks.
-A satirical skit between Star and a drag queen was posted on MySpace, in which Star allegedly states he wants to throw battery acid on a black woman to lighten her skin so it will match her foundation.
+A satirical skit between Star and a drag queen was posted on MySpace, in which Star states he wants to throw battery acid on a black woman to lighten her skin so it will match her foundation.

 In June 2020, Star apologized after images and an archive of his former website Lipstick Nazi resurfaced.
 The website featured swastikas alongside photos of Star engaging in self-harm.

 In an October 2020 report by journalist Kat Tenbarge, Star was accused of multiple instances of sexual assault, assault, and paying $10,000 in hush money to accusers.
 An attorney for Star denied all the allegations.
 Leaked documents later appeared to show one of Star's accusers being paid $45,000 by a Jeffree Star Cosmetics executive.